tombentley/alabama/serialized-form.md

     }

 but this is not possible when the
-Ceylon instance is serialized to a JSON *array*, because in JSONO syntax arrays only contain elements.
+Ceylon instance is serialized to a JSON *array*, because in JSON syntax arrays only contain elements.
 (Note how we don't need to worry about things which serialize to JSON strings, numbers, true, false or null, because none of the Ceylon values which map to these things are